 Once it's cool enough to touch, remove the cake pan and let the cake cool completely (upside down).

-The first time you bake genoise sponge cake, you will probably be surprised by just how light it is once baked.
-This means that it is fantastic for layering with delicate components like mousse, fresh fruit, and whipped cream as the weight of the cake won't crush them.
+The first time you bake a genoise sponge cake, you will probably be surprised by just how light it is once baked.
+This means that it is fantastic for layering with delicate components like mousse, fresh fruit, and whipped cream, because the weight of the cake won't crush them.

-Because there isn't much added fat in genoise cake, it can be a little drier and not quite as flavorful as other cake recipes, (like pound cake) so it is often soaked with some kind of syrup to add flavor and moisture.
+Because there isn't much added fat in genoise cake, it can be a little drier and not quite as flavorful as other cake recipes (like pound cake), so it is often soaked with some kind of simple syrup to add flavor and moisture.

 Sponge cake can absorb a lot of moisture, so it soaks up all the lovely flavors.
-You can use something like my strawberry simple syrup, or even just coffee or alcohol like I do in my Tiramisu Cake recipe.
+You can use something like my strawberry simple syrup, or even just coffee or alcohol, as I do in my Tiramisu Cake recipe.

 Here are a few ideas of what you can do with genoise sponge.

-- Layer Cake - Its light texture, ability to soak up flavors, and the fact you can slice it into nice thin layers makes genoise sponge the perfect cake for layer cakes.
+- Layer Cakes - Its light texture, ability to soak up flavors, and the fact that you can slice it into nice thin layers makes genoise sponge the perfect cake for layer cakes like Custard Cake or Boston Cream Pie.

 - Trifles - The airy texture of genoise makes it a great cake to put in a trifle recipe.
 Layer it with all kinds of toppings to make a delicious layered dessert.